 In This Guide:

 A membership site is a website where some or all of the content is kept behind a “locked door.”
 Only registered members have the “key” and are able to access your content.

 You can either require users to pay a fee in order to access your content.
 Or, you can simply require them to register an account for free.

-There are a number of benefits to starting a membership site.
+There are a number of benefits of moving to the membership model.
 With a membership site you can:

 - Generate recurring revenue from selling membership subscriptions

-- Sell products via a monthly subscription fee (or 1-time fee)
+- Sell products via a monthly membership fee (or 1-time fee)

 - Get more highly-engaged email subscribers

 - Establish yourself as a leader in your industry by putting your content behind a paywall